tjvantoll/articles/nativescript/app-sync/article.md

 ## What else can AppSync do?

-There are a lot of other tweaks you may want to make to AppSync to meet your needs.
+There are a lot of other AppSync features you may want to incorporate into your development workflow.

-For example, the AppSync CLI and server have the ability to handle staging and production releases, giving you the ability to test your updates locally before sending them out to your production users.
+For example, the AppSync CLI and server have the ability to handle staging and production releases separately, giving you the ability to test your updates locally before sending them out to your production users.

-Additionally, both the AppSync CLI and Server offer data on your deployment history, including which numbers on exactly how many users have received the updates you push out.
+Additionally, both the AppSync CLI and Server offer data on your deployment history, including numbers on exactly how many users have received the updates you push out.
 You can even rollback updates using `nativescript-app-sync rollback` if something goes wrong.

 ```
 $ nativescript-app-sync deployment history ACMEAndroid Staging